termux/x11-packages/README.md

 There are located build scripts and patches for Termux X11 packages.

+**Important:** for now, some packages like tigervnc are unavailable in API-24 repository.

 Programs that use [X11 Windowing System] cannot be used standalone like normal command line utilities.
 Termux does not provide native way for video output and therefore you will need to do additional setup.
 Recommended way is to use either